 The most meaningful tyre temperatures are going to be when the racing car is on track.

-On track, you are likely to be trying to target a specific hot temperature to maximise your grip levels (see here for why) but how?
+On the track, you are likely to be trying to target a specific hot temperature to maximise your grip levels (see here for why) but how?
 How can you measure the temperature of a racing tyre rotating at high-speed?

 In truth, you can’t measure the tyre temperatures you ideally need – but you can get close.

-This article highlights some of benefits and limitations of the two main methods to help you decide the best approach for your own tyre temperature measurements.
+This article highlights some of the benefits and limitations of the two main methods to help you decide the best approach for your own tyre temperature measurements.